-The BBC Micro: bit is a small and inexpensive programmable minicomputer that you can use to code a variety of projects such as games and wearable technology.
-There is no fiddly wiring, making it suitable from middle years all the way to upper is no lodary willing, making it suitable from middle years all the way to upper secondary schooling.
+Curtin University The BBC Micro:bit is a small and inexpensive programmable minicomputer that you can use to code a variety of projects such as games and wearable technology.
+There is no fiddly wiring, making it suitable from middle years all the way to upper secondary schooling.

 In this expo activity you can learn how to use the Micro:bit to create solutions to real world problems.
 Curtin University will have pre-made micro:bit extension sets on hand so you can play with and edit basic coding to solve a range of challenges.
 It is a great way for teachers and students to learn how valuable micro:bits are across multiple STEM design challenges!